-The Historical Research Room (HRR), located on the second floor of Linebaugh Public Library, features Rutherford County materials and Tennessee genealogical resources.
-The HRR is open during regular library hours, though it does close one half hour before the library closes.
+The Historical Research Center (HRC), is located within the Rutherford County Archives building at 435 Rice Street, Murfreesboro.
+The collection features Rutherford County materials and Tennessee genealogical resources.
+The HRC is open Monday through Friday 8 a.m. until 4 p.m.
 The materials in the room are a reference and research collection and are for in-house use only.

-- More than 10,000 books covering the Eastern, Southern, and Midwest regions of the U.S. and more than 5,200 rolls of microfilm - including the large L.W.
+- More than 10,000 books covering the Eastern, Southern, and Midwest regions of the U.S. and nearly 4,000 rolls of microfilm - including the large L.W.
 Anderson that was donated to our historical collection in 1998.

 - Access to Ancestry Library Edition (in-library use only) and HeritageQuest Online.
 Visit our Research Genealogy page for more information.
 Click here to use HeritageQuest on a computer outside of the library; you will need to enter your library card number.

-- A microfilm reader/printer, computer access, and a Bookscribe copier.
+- A microfilm reader/printer, computer access, photo scanner, and a Bookscribe copier.

 - Our Rutherford County and Tennessee sources include:

-- Newspapers from Murfreesboro are on microfilm for 1931 to the present.
-From 1820-1930 only scattered issues have survived and are available on microfilm.
+- Newspapers from Murfreesboro are on microfilm from 1931 to the present.
+From 1820 to 1930 only scattered issues have survived and are available on microfilm.